-To reclaim your conservatory by making it more comfortable on hot sunny days, the best option is to apply a tinted or reflective film to the glass, to cut down the level of natural light, and reject excess heat before it gets trapped within the room.
-The best place to start is with the roof as it amounts to a large glazed are directly facing the sun.
-If your room is facing due South, we would recommend a dark tint or dark reflective film, as long as the double glazed unit is made of toughened glass.
+To reclaim your conservatory and make it more comfortable on hot sunny days, the best option is to apply conservatory reflective film to the glass which will cut down the level of natural light and reject excess heat before it gets trapped within the room.
+The best place to start is with conservatory roof film as the roof amounts to a large glazed area directly facing the sun.
+If your room is facing South, we would recommend a dark tint or dark conservatory heat reflective film, as long as the double glazed unit is made of toughened glass.
 If not or if in doubt, select a medium grade film which is suitable for all types of glass.

-Once you have addressed the roof, it is also worth considering the windows and doors around the room.
-Again, selct the darker films for windows exposed directly to the sun for long stretches of time.
-As a rule, East facing windows will get the early sun, South facing windows will get sun most of the day, and West facing windows will get the sun in the evening.
+Once you have addressed the roof, it is then also worth considering the windows and doors around the room.
+Again, select the darker films for windows exposed directly to the sun for long stretches of time.
+As a general rule, East facing windows will get the early sun, South facing windows will get sun most of the day, and West facing windows will get the sun in

 You're in luck!
 You'll be able to use the most efficient film, namely the dark reflective mirror film which we would recommend for the roof.
 A great combination is a reflective film on the roof, and either a heat rejection film or a tinted window film on the windows and doors around the room.
 The heat rejection film is designed to target the excess heat with little loss of natural light, and the tinted window film comes in 3 grades from dark to light.